Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I choose the right stock trading app for me?

 - Compare features.
-Think about your level of trading experience and what kind of features are important to you, along with the platform’s ease-of-use.
+When looking for an online brokerage in Canada, think about your level of trading experience and what kind of features are important to you as well as with the platform’s ease-of-use.

 - Compare fees.
 While most brokers don’t charge a stock trading fee, some charge extra for specialized investment products.
 High-value trades are often charged as a percentage of the total trade value, rather than a fixed fee.